 I would suggest adding a way to cancel the “details” section so that a user can recover if they make this error.

 I’d test different text for the ‘add details’ field.
 “Add a list description or attach a file” might be more clear to the user.
 It might also be worth moving this step to the end of the process after To-Do items have been added so that users do not fall into the trap.

-Another possible change would be the button text, “Add this List” to “Add To-Dos” so that the user can anticipate what will happen next.
-I suggest prototyping different versions of the process and testing them against each other.
+Another possible change is to swap out “Add this List” for “Add To-Dos” so that the user can better anticipate what will happen next.
+I suggest prototyping different versions of this interaction and testing the usability of each variation.

-It’s important that this tool is easy to understand and use “right out of the box”.
+It’s important that this tool (To-Do’s) is easy to understand and use right out of the box.
 If new users explore To-Do lists and have an unpleasant experience it may turn them away from coming back to use Basecamp a second time.

 3. Intro Video & Help Guide [High Priority]

 0/5 users viewed the 2-minute video presented by the tour guide at the beginning of exploring the sample Basecamp.
-Some users mentioned that they usually don’t watch tutorial videos and others said they didn’t simply because they were doing a test and not really signing up on their own.
+Some users mentioned that they usually don’t watch tutorial videos and others said they didn’t simply because they were doing a test.

-Users thought the video was the entirety of the virtual tour.
-Only one user recognized that the text in the purple bubble changed as they viewed different tools.
+The problem is that users thought the video was the entirety of the virtual tour.
+Only one user recognized that the text in the purple bubble changed as they viewed different tools within Basecamp.
 This was mainly because users clicked the “X” button to avoid the video at the beginning.